• Home Home

 Home-based batteries and solar combos help homeowners deal with repercussions from our planet's overheating.
 NASA has linked the warmup, fueled by burning dirty energy sources, to increased risks for power line-damaging extreme storms.
 In turn, blackout chances are rising, too.

-While homeowners can expect to pay just over $22,000 for a solar setup at home, the system should last for decades.
-During that time, most people will pay upward of $60,000 in electricity bills, making solar energy a great long-term investment, all per EnergySage.
-A government study also found that the average U.S. homeowner saves about $700 a year with a solar setup, even after factoring out installation expenses.
+While homeowners can expect to pay just over $22,000 for a solar setup at home on average, the system should last for decades.
+During that time, most people will pay upward of $60,000 in electricity bills, higher in many states, making solar energy a great long-term investment, all per EnergySage.
+A government study also found that the average U.S. homeowner saves about $700 a year with a solar setup when factoring the installation expenses.

 VillaGrids can charge in less than two hours, depending on the model.
 They are heavy, at 252 to 814 pounds, but they can still be mounted on your garage wall, according to the company.
 Their "lower internal resistance" allows the packs to deliver nearly all the power they store, called roundtrip efficiency, among other great performance perks.